Audience: Administrators, gifted coordinators, teachers grades K–8

 Digital Content: Includes customizable forms from the book and a PDF presentation for professional development

-Download the free PLC/Book Study Guide.
+Download the free PLC/Book Study Guide and content from the book.